When to Forage Stinging Nettle?

 This is a great plant to know even if you aren’t going to eat it simply so you can avoid it while hiking.
 Just one light touch has my legs itching for 5-10 minutes.

-It is usually one of the first edible plants to arrive in South Dakota forests after winter is over (early May?) but doesn’t get thick and big until early April.
+It is usually one of the first edible plants to arrive in South Dakota forests after winter is over but doesn’t get thick and big until early April.
 Going into the summer this plant gets huge and covers large areas making bushwacking difficult.
+Now that I’ve been eating it for a few summers now I HIGHLY prefer gathering the young shoots in early May when they are still tinged with red and no taller than 8-10 inches.

 Where to Find Stinging Nettle?